stuarth/stuarth.github.io/_posts/2015-05-22-pedestal-browser-repl.markdown

 Kinda cool, right?
 Interceptors are data, and neat approaches fall out.
 We use a similar pattern for authorization.

-Speaking of we -- RentPath is hiring!
-Tweet me if remote Clojure work sounds fun!

 Also, big thanks to __Brian Rowe__ and __Rick Hall__ for a number of improvements to this post!